Rainier Rehab Logo

 Does Your Insurance Cover Addiction Rehab?

-Most health insurance plans cover substance abuse treatment under federal law.
+Most health insurance plans cover substance abuse treatment under federal law — including medical detox, residential rehab, outpatient programs, and medication-assisted treatment.
 Learn what's covered, how to verify your benefits, and explore payment options to make recovery accessible.

 Free, confidential verification • No obligation • Available 24/7